Daily Rhythms: A LIFESMART Perspective

 E: Engaging communities

-The words I chose are acceptance, inclusion, co-creation, and enjoyment.
+The words I chose are acceptance, inclusion, expression, and co-creation.
 All four components are linked.
-Learning daily, discovering interests, the right types of family interactions enable our children to find the right inclusive environments for co-creation and enjoyment.
+Learning daily, discovering interests, the right types of family interactions enable our children to find the right inclusive environments for expression and co-creation.
 Being part of such environments daily is something that is happening for us only now.

 While access to the right environments for neurodivergent children and adults continues to be a challenge, I believe systems are evolving.
 By being proactive, we can discover the right environments, facilitate inclusion, and change the system for the better.